Burnaby's Code: Analysis

 The code is commonly thought to have codified the settlement's pre-existing or prevailing legal customs, though it has been further suggested that Royal Navy rules and regulations partially influenced its content.

 Legacy

 Burnaby has been credited with having 'put the settlement on a most respectable footing.'
-His lieutenant, who had been despatched to the Governor of Yucatan, in Merida, published an account of the voyage in 1769.
+His lieutenant, who had been despatched to the Governor of Yucatán, in Mérida, published an account of the voyage in 1769.

 Burnaby's Code came to be 'celebrated' by Baymen and later British Hondurans as their 'charter of liberty.'
 It is commonly considered Belize's first written constitution, and has been deemed the first such to be signed by women.
 Scholarly opinion on Burnaby's Code is divided, with some deeming it insignificant, and others opining otherwise.